The Square Triangle: Production

 The final scene was filmed in Harefield, on the path leading to the entrance of St Mary's Church.

 Filming locations included Black Park and Black Park Cottage in Iver Heath, Buckinghamshire.
 The closing graveyard scene was shot outside the Church of St Mary the Virgin in Harefield, London Borough of Hillingdon.

 Reception

-Review website anorakzone.com ranks "The Square Triangle" the third-best episode of UFO, calling it "a fine example of a relatively mundane episode being lifted into something far greater by a classic ending".
+Review website anorakzone.com ranked "The Square Triangle" the third-best episode of UFO, calling it "a fine example of a relatively mundane episode being lifted into something far greater by a classic ending".

-Describing it as "one of the most brilliant and successful" instalments, John Kenneth Muir praises the episode for its themes of sacrifice and "hypocrisy" in war ("Here, an innocent man must be allowed to die for the secrecy of [SHADO's] cause.")
-Muir also comments on the cinematography of the graveyard scene, noting that the camera zooms out to indicate "a kind of withdrawal, in shame and horror, at what has occurred".
+Describing it as "one of the most brilliant and successful" instalments, John Kenneth Muir praised the episode for its themes of sacrifice and "hypocrisy" in war ("Here, an innocent man must be allowed to die for the secrecy of [SHADO's] cause.")
+Muir also commented on the cinematography of the graveyard scene, noting that the camera zooms out to indicate "a kind of withdrawal, in shame and horror, at what has occurred".

+Video Watchdog magazine commented that "[w]hat seems like a tired and uninspiring episode is salvaged somewhat by David Lane's direction and an effective final act twist [...] that re-emphasises the sometimes callous methods SHADO must utilise to maintain its secrecy."